PlNKWithAnL/HenryTutorialEdit/Building-the-Mod.md

     Soundbanks aren't required to be in a folder, so long as they are named with the .sound extension R2API will load them, but it's just nice for organization.

 ### Final warning about conflicts
 DO NOT upload a mod with the default henry assetbundle, as this will cause conflicts.
 Simply renaming the file will not suffice.
-Follow the tutorial to make sure your assetbundle has been rebuilt from unity with a different tag, or we will thanos snap your thunderstore upload.
+Follow the tutorial to make sure your assetbundle has been rebuilt from unity with a different tag, or we will Thanos snap your thunderstore upload.

 ## A Fancier Method